b45ch1/algopy/documentation/sphinx/index.rst

     * renamed push_forward to pushforward, this is more consistent to the pullback
     * UTPM.__repr__ now returns a string of the form `UTPM(...)`
     * refactored the tracer: it is not largely possible to trace the function evaluation with normal numpy.ndarrays.
 After that, one can use cg.pushforward with UTPM instances or call cg.gradient, etc.
+    * UTPM.reshape is now a method, not a class method

 Unit Test
 ---------